kanyakornju/speed-prediction/README.md

-# speed prediction for decision process in self-driving car
+# speed prediction for decision support in self-driving car
 our project still in progress